 Continue reading

 After the rules of engagement are finalized but before we actually start a penetration test, we perform no-touch reconnaissance or “recon”, all without sending a single packet to our target organization’s environment.
 The goal is to identify all the in scope assets and data exposures, as the more coverage we attain of a target environment the more thorough we can be with our penetration testing.
 This information can include things like ip addresses, subdomains, code repositories, employee data or anything that tells us more about the company and introduces a crack in the external defenses.
+Whether a development server was stood up with an obscure subdomain name, an employee committed credentials to a public Github repository, or a sysadmin posted server logs to Pastebin, our goal is to find these exposures and assess potential risk to an environment before an attacker does.

 Continue reading